← Back to Blogs

 • Manhattan or L1 distance calculates the sum of the lengths of the projections of the line segment between the points onto the coordinate axes.
 Its range is [0, ∞], where 0 represents identical vectors, and larger values represent increasingly dissimilar vectors.

 • Cosine similarity calculates the cosine of the angle between two vectors.
-In Weaviate, the cosine distance is used for the complement of cosine similarity.
+Weaviate uses the cosine distance for the complement of cosine similarity.
 Its range is [0, 2], where 0 represents identical vectors, and 2 represents vectors that point in opposite directions.

 • Dot product calculates the product of the magnitudes of two vectors and the cosine of the angle between them.
 Its range is [-∞, ∞], where 0 represents orthogonal vectors, and larger values represent increasingly similar vectors.
-In Weaviate, the negative dot product is used to keep the intuition that larger values represent increasingly dissimilar vectors.
+Weaviate uses the negative dot product to keep the intuition that larger values represent increasingly dissimilar vectors.

 • Hamming distance calculates the number of differences between vectors at each dimension.